Image: Martin Day / The Boar

 The Warwick Stands With Palestine coalition have […] called upon the University of Warwick to release a statement condemning the “never-ending livestream” of “brutality and war crimes” in Gaza

-The group set out their demands to The Boar, describing themselves as “predominantly focused on Warwick’s ties with arms manufacturers and defence contractors”.
-One of the protesters established that their main demand was “the complete divestment of all companies and institutions” supporting what they saw as a “genocide in Gaza by the Israeli regime”.
-In particular, the protester highlighted teaching and academic partnerships “within WMG, within engineering […] worth millions and millions of pounds”.
+In outlining their demands to The Boar, the group sought to emphasise they were predominantly focused on the University’s ties with arms manufacturers and defence contractors”.
+One of the protesters established their main demand to be “the complete divestment from all companies and institutions” supporting what they saw as a “genocide in Gaza by the Israeli regime”.

 The coalition’s third and fourth demands pertain to “pledging to assist the rebuilding of Gaza’s educational infrastructure,” and the “protection of free speech and the right to protest” on campus respectively.